Trains to Southampton

 Tip 9: If you travel a few times a year, get a Railcard

-A railcard is a popular tool used by different groups of people as there are different types of card which are applicable to different people and they can change the amount you pay for your train travel.
+A railcard is a popular tool used by different groups of people as there are different types of card which are applicable to different people and they can change the amount you pay for your cheap train travel.
 Every card can make you savings of up to 1/3 for an initial small outlay.
 Most cards cost either £30 per year or £70 for three years which means that if you are a regular user of trains you make real savings.
 If you only use trains as infrequently as three times a year it is still worth the money.
 To find details you can look on the Railcard website and railcards can be purchased from any National Railway Ticket Office.
 The railcards vary from The Two Together card if you regularly travel with another adult, a Family and Friends card which means that if you have a large family or travel two families together you can make savings, 4 adults and 4 children can use this with a saving of 60% for children and up to 1/3 off for adults.
 Other cards are The Senior Railcards, The Disable Persons card, The Armed Forces card, Network Railcard and cards for 16-25 year olds and 26-30 year olds.

 Tip 10: Be flexible